 The collection is invaluable for researching your Bollington ancestry.
 We recommend that you pay us a visit and carry out simple searches using the PCs and indexed database provided.
 Access is free for as long as you need!
 Check the opening times on the Discovery Centre home page.

-Beginning in March 2006 a new section of the Happy Valley web site is being developed for Bollington family history.
+A section of the Happy Valley web site has been developed for Bollington family history.
 It will concentrate on the old families that have been in Bollington many many decades, in some case for many centuries, and have inter-married resulting in a very large proportion of old Bollingtonians being related to each other.
 Have a look now!